Funny: Stargate Verse

 Mitchell: Weapons to maximum.Marks: Sir?Mitchell: It's a joke Marks, (waves hand motioning forward) make it go.

 - Mitchell shoots what he thinks is the only Replicator, only to hear more coming around the corner...

 - I thought it was hilarious when Vala gets all nervous after being caught with Tomin by Daniel.
 The look on her face is priceless!

-- Even in the midst of mortal danger, Tomin and Vala still take the time to mention there extramarital issues.
+- Even in the midst of mortal danger, Tomin and Vala still take the time to mention their extramarital issues.

 Tomin: We are still married.Vala: We'll talk about that later.

 - Even when Marrick is the victim of the Replicators, it was all his own fault of course.
-Mitchell can't help but tell him how was of an ass he is.
+Mitchell can't help but tell him how much of an ass he is.

 Mitchell: Who am I kidding?
 I knew you were an asshole the moment we met.

 - How else do you end an action-packed Stargate movie?...
 With macaroons, naturally.